Hotel furniture – safe and fit for purpose?

 Fire safety requirements

 In the rest of Europe, different standards apply and many, but not all, EU States will rely on EN 1021-1 and EN 1021-2 tests to demonstrate fire safety.
-These are cigarette and match ignition tests on furniture composite materials.
+These are cigarette and match ignition tests on upholstery composite arrangements.

 Labelling contract furniture

-While there is no mandatory requirement to label the product to indicate ignition resistance, it makes good sense to do so.
+While there is no mandatory requirement to label the product to indicate ignition resistance of upholstered furniture and mattresses, it makes good sense to do so.
 Failure to do this could put the furniture supplier at risk from legal action if the furniture is moved to a more severe hazard category and a fire occurs.
 If there is no declaration on the product as to the suitability of the item for a particular end-use or hazard category, the furniture supplier would be in a weak position if he had to demonstrate that the products were fit for purpose.

 Additionally, the supplier may add his details to the product label to help with service issues, such as the purchase of spare parts or replacement products.
 If a supplier is making a claim for compliance with BS 7176 or BS 7177, the correct design of label should be used.